weiyang2048/RandomMatrix.jl/README.md

 If there is any functionality you want me to implement, please raise an issue.

 ***[Documemtation🔗](https://weiyang2048.github.io/RandomMatrix.jl/dev/)***
-> Examples will be slowly moving to the documentation page (still creating)  05/03/21
+> Examples will be slowly moving to the documentation page  05/03/21
 >
 > The following list will not be receiving any update   05/03/21